-The use and popularity of options has been expanding rapidly in the last decades and there is a wide range of underlying assets for which options exist today.
-Perhaps the best known underlyings are single stocks (shares in companies traded in the stock market).
+The use and popularity of options has expanded in the last decades.
+Nowadays there is a wide range of underlying assets for which options exist.
+Among the most widely known are options on single stocks (shares in companies traded in the stock market).

-There are also options on various indices like the S&P500 or the VIX (volatility index).
+There are also options on indices such as the S&P500 or the VIX (volatility index).
 You can also trade options on futures, bonds, interest rates, currencies, ETFs, and many other kinds of assets or economic variables.

 There are two basic types of options, call options and put options.
 A call option gives its owner a right to buy the underlying asset, while a put option gives its owner a right to sell the underlying asset.

 Strike price is the price for which the option's owner can buy or sell the underlying security, if he decides to exercise the option.

 An option's strike price is fixed and does not change during the whole life of the option.
 For one underlying and one type of options (calls or puts) there are usually at least several different strike prices available.
 For example for a stock which currently trades at 57 you can trade call options with strike prices of 50, 55, 60, 65 etc. and put options with strikes of 50, 55, 60, 65 etc. But of course every single option always has only one strike price defined and once you own it you can't change its strike – it's fixed.

 Remember that an option's strike price is a different thing than an option's market price.
 Option's market price (also called premium) is the price for which you trade the option itself and it changes during the life of the option, depending on supply and demand in the options market.

 Options have limited life.
 Every option has a defined expiration date, which is also fixed during its whole life and nothing can change or move it.
 If an option is not exercised before or on its expiration date, it becomes worthless (it expires) after that date.